TIGER-AI-Lab/VLM2Vec/README.md

 Our work introduces **MMEB-V2**, a comprehensive benchmark with 57 tasks designed to systematically evaluate embedding models across these modalities.
 VLM2Vec-V2 sets a new state-of-the-art, outperforming strong baselines across all categories.

+This is an open-source project, and we welcome contributions from the community.
+We are particularly interested in additions of new functionalities, support for new datasets, bug fixes, and improvements to documentation.
+Please feel free to open an issue to discuss your ideas or submit a pull request!

+> ## 🚨 Major V2 Update Alert (June 2025) 🚨
+>
+> This repository has been updated to **V2**, which is a complete overhaul of the codebase.
+The previous VLM2Vec code has been archived and can be found in the `v1` branch.
+>
+> **Warning:** **Please back up any local work before proceeding**.
+If you have a local clone from before this update, you must reset your main branch to sync with the new code.
+>
+> For detailed instructions, please see the "**How to Upgrade to V2**" section below.
+>
+> Your feedback on this transition process is highly appreciated.
+If you run into any problems, please let us know by opening an issue.